Tuckers Tale: A Case of Poisonous Mushrooms

 The Cocker Spaniel is an extremely affectionate, gentle breed.
 Their trusting personality makes them a great fit for families who have small children, other pets or elderly individuals.
 When properly socialized, this breed is an excellent family dog.
 If not properly socialized, this dog can be extremely sensitive and possess a fear of strangers.

 The Cocker Spaniel was bred to be a hunter, so do not be surprised if he is particularly interested in birds and other small animals around your home.
-Due to the hunting instinct, you must also carefully watch him to ensure he does not ‘escape’ chasing after a bird, squirrel or other small mammal.
+Due to the hunting instinct, you must also carefully watch him to ensure he does not ‘escape’ chasing after a bird, squirrel or other small mammals.

 Cocker Spaniels do often exhibit submissive urination so do not be surprised if this occurs.
 Cocker Spaniels may also become excessive barkers so training your dog when to and when not to bark may be essential.